tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 4. Paste the same string as above after the url already present in the input box.

 5. Press "install untrusted plugin" and you will see a message telling you that SoarCalc will be available on the main menu.
-However, the add-in is not yet be available in this window.
+However, the add-in is not yet available in this tab.

-6. Close this browser window.
+6. Close this browser tab.

-7. Navigate to "windy.com/plugin/soarcalc" in a new window and SoarCalc will appear at the bottom of the screen.
+7. Navigate to "windy.com/plugin/soarcalc" in a new window/tab and SoarCalc will appear at the bottom of the screen.

 8. It will always be necessary to use "windy.com/plugin/soarcalc" so you may want to create a shortcut to that.